dogwaffles/blackjackProject/README.md

  # June 1:
  > -Today, I aim to create a deck builder and deal function (morning) and then create dealer and player action (evening).\
   If I have extra time, I will split up the classCard functions into single-purpose functions, for practice.\
-> -I did make a deck generate function; generates all card values, face, I settled on nested for loops iterating over lists.\
+> -I did make a deck generate function; generates all card values, faces, and suits.
+I settled on nested for loops iterating over lists.\
 Later I will stick to a deal function and continue planning.
+> -(Evening) classes are being a bit trickier than expected, but I'm making progress...\